Go Back

 To Make the Pork Chops:

-• Preheat the oven to 350°F, and spray a 9x13-inch dish with cooking spray.
+• Preheat the oven to 350°F, and lightly grease a 9x13-inch baking dish with cooking spray.

-• Place the pork chops in the prepared baking dish, and season with salt and pepper.
+• Place the marinated pork chops in the prepared baking dish, and season both sides with salt and pepper.

-• Arrange a pineapple ring in the center of each of the pork chops.
-Place a tablespoon of brown sugar inside each ring of pineapple followed by a tablespoon of butter over the brown sugar.
+• Place one pineapple ring in the center of each pork chop.
+Add 1 tablespoon of brown sugar to the center of each pineapple ring, then top with 1 tablespoon of butter.

-4 pineapple rings, 4 tablespoons unsalted butter, 4 tablespoons light brown sugar
+4 pineapple rings, 4 tablespoons light brown sugar, 4 tablespoons unsalted butter

-• Cover, and bake for 25 to 35 minutes or until the internal temperature of the pork chops reaches 145°F on an instant read thermometer.
+• Cover the dish with foil and bake for 25 to 35 minutes, or until the pork chops reach an internal temperature of 145°F on an instant-read thermometer.

 To Make the Sauce: